The Lovin' Spoonful

 And you can be sure that if you're feeling right

-will last long into the night
+A daydream will last long into the night

 Tomorrow at breakfast you may pick up your ears